dataaispark-spec/DataWhiz/CONTRIBUTING.md

-# Contributing to DataWhiz MSME Analytics MVP
+# Contributing to PiRhoAI MSME Analytics MVP

-Thank you for your interest in contributing to DataWhiz!
+Thank you for your interest in contributing to PiRhoAI!
 This document provides guidelines and information for contributors.

 ## 🚀 Ways to Contribute